 The traditional citrus belt spans the area between California along the Gulf coast to Florida.
 These zones are USDA 8 to 10.
-In areas that expect freezes, semi hardy citrus are the way to go.
-These might be satsuma, mandarin, kumquat or Meyer lemon.
+In areas that expect freezes, semi hardy citrus is the way to go.
+These might be satsuma, mandarin, kumquat, or Meyer lemon.
 Any of these would be perfect citrus trees for zone 8.
 Containers are also excellent options for growing citrus in zone 8.
-So whether you want sweet fruits or acid-type fruits, there are selections available that can thrive in zone 8.
+So, whether you want sweet fruits or acid-type fruits, there are selections available that can thrive in zone 8.

 Can You Grow Citrus in Zone 8?

 Citrus was introduced to the continental United States in 1565 by Spanish explorers.
 Over the years there have been increasingly large groves of many types of citruses, but most of the oldest stands have died to freeze damage.